HelloWorldLTY/BAITSAO/README.md

 install.packages("linearMTL")
 ```

+# Preparing datasets

+To generate the embeddings used in the training process, please refer codes under **embeddings**.

 # Training

 To pretrain our model based on your own dataset, please refer codes under **pretraining**.
 We upload our model checkpoint in the folder: